dagvonkr/WorkTogether/ReadMe.md

 6. Now we'll add an **UPSTREAM MASTER**.
 Type ```git remote add upstream``` and paste the organizations repo url immediatley after the command.
 Hit enter.

 	Here is an example:

-		remote add upstream ORIGINAL_OWNER ORIGINAL_REPO URL
+		git remote add upstream ORIGINAL_OWNER ORIGINAL_REPO URL

-just use the clone url from the organizations github
+	Just use the clone url from the organizations repository.

+###Step: 4

+- Now you can pull changes from the upstream master with

+		git pull upstream master

+- To push your changes to the upstream master do the following.

+		git add . or * or filename
+        git commit -m YOUR MESSAGE
+		git push origin master

+   Now your fork has the changes you made on your machine.

+- To get the changes you made to your fork to the Upstream Master submit a pull request from your fork.
+The organizations admin will then have to approve your pull request.
+- Everytime a new pull request is merged to the upstream master everybody on the team should update their forks.
+Run the following command. git pull upstream master

+- That's it, you should now be able to work as a team.
+Good luck and may you have fewer merge conflicts.